Current Vacancies

 We have a wide range of funding sources.
 This includes income from Warwickshire County Council, Warwick and Stratford District Councils and a number of town and parish councils.
 This income is awarded via direct grants and through commissioned contracts.

-We have also been very successful at drawing down further income from grant and project funding bodies including the Big Lottery Fund, Henry Smith Trust, Oken Trust, Orbit Housing, Money Advice Service, and many more.
+We have also been very successful at drawing down further income from grant and project funding bodies including: the Big Lottery Fund, Henry Smith Trust, Oken Trust, Orbit Housing, Money Advice Service and many more.

 Our local research and campaigns (R&C)

 The stories our clients tell us provide us with a unique insight into the problems faced by people living in South Warwickshire.
 We are able to spot developing trends and this helps us to create campaigns and speak up for our clients to those in decision-making roles.
-By raising issues nationally we can create a public debate, change things for the better, and help many more people than those that contact us.
+By raising issues nationally we can create a public debate, change things for the better and help many more people than those that contact us.

-I hope you decide to submit an application for this critical role with Citizens Advice South Warwickshire.
-The very best of luck with your application
+This is an exciting stage of our development and I hope you decide to submit an application for this critical role with Citizens Advice South Warwickshire.

 Instructions